 Little things that count

-Aside from the big, bold and easily noticeable changes come a raft of smaller UI tweaks and fixes that are worth mentioning: -
+Aside from the big, bold and easily noticeable changes come a raft of smaller UI tweaks and fixes that are worth mentioning: -The Battery Indicator now works.
+An option to display battery time remaining/until charge on the panel can be toggled through the Battery menu.

 The “Device Menu is a new addition, housing a new icon and various new options, including attached devices and system update status